Coral Springs Father’s Rights Attorney

 According to Florida law, an unmarried mother has complete rights and responsibility regarding her minor child, unless or until the biological father either chooses or is forced to take responsibility for the child through the courts.

 Either a father or a mother can start paternity proceedings.
 A father may request to be acknowledged as the rightful biological parent and take on support payments as part of the effort to gain rights of access and time-sharing.
 A mother may start paternity proceedings in order to establish parentage for her child and ensure that she receives the funds she needs to adequately provide for the shared offspring.

-At John Buchmiller & Associates, LLC, the dedicated, motivated, and experienced Coral Springs Father’s Rights attorneys guide you through the process of obtaining your rights as a father.
+At Davis and Associates, Attorneys at Law, the dedicated, motivated, and experienced Coral Springs Father’s Rights attorneys guide you through the process of obtaining your rights as a father.
 We explain what steps may need to be taken to establish paternity, help you understand your potential support obligation and if retroactive pay may apply in your case, and assist you with developing a time-sharing plan that provides you with ample, equitable time to build a solid relationship with your minor children.

 Establishing Father’s Rights

 In Coral Springs, an unmarried father has no legal rights to his minor child until paternity has been legally acknowledged, even if he is named as the father on the legal birth certificate.

 In order for a father to establish a legal relationship with their child, there are several steps that must be taken.
 Before a father can fully enjoy the rights of time-sharing and access, he must first prove himself willing to take on the responsibilities associated with being a parent.

 Before any legal action regarding custody or support is taken, paternity must first be established, proving that he is the rightful and biological father of the child.
 Paternity is not always contested, and if both parents agree that he is the father, this is usually enough to establish parentage.
 However, if either parent doubts the man’s role as the natural father, a paternity test can be requested or ordered for a more definitive answer.